mchen-lab/local-notes-mcp/ROADMAP.md

 - [ ] **Audio Notes**: Investigating simple voice-to-text workflows.
 - [ ] **Smart Context**: Methods to help Agents digest long notes efficiently.

+## ⚡ Performance & Scalability
+*Goal: Support thousands of notes without UI lag.*

+- [ ] **Virtual Scrolling**: Implement list virtualization (e.g., `react-window`) for the sidebar note list to handle large collections efficiently.
+- [ ] **Pagination/Lazy Loading**: Optimize initial load times for users with massive databases.

 ## 🛠️ Maintenance & Refactoring
 *Goal: Keep the codebase clean and approachable for new contributors.*

 - [ ] **Extract Frontend Hooks**: Move complex logic from `App.jsx` into custom hooks (e.g., `useNotes`, `useAuth`).
 - [ ] **Type definitions**: Improve JSDoc or migrate key files to TypeScript for better developer experience.

+## 🐛 Known Issues
+- [ ] **Polling Sync**: Currently, the polling mechanism only fetches *updated* notes.
+It does not yet track *deleted* notes, so deletions may not propagate to other clients until a full page refresh.

 ## ❌ What We Are NOT Building (Out of Scope)
 - Cloud Sync (We are local-first)